Slippy2k/bright_snes9x/README.md

 - hardware chipset emulation.
 Name your BIOS files dsp1.bin, dsp1b.bin, dsp2.bin, dsp3.bin, dsp4.bin, st0010.bin, st0011.bin, cx4.bin and place in Retroarch system folder.

+- fast loading.
+When the snes goes into a quiet (no audio, no video) mode, run emulator without speed limiter to skip dead time.

-- there's a rough chance of dropoff 7 coming out.
+- there's a rough chance of dropoff 8 coming out.
 But there's honestly not much left to be added (sgb? st018?).
 Interest is naturally low.
 Likely almost no one will find out about this build and I can keep it a secret!

 - if you actually enjoy using this win32 snes9x port, then erm.
 Thanks!
 And it's alright if you don't like/want/accept/use any of these features.
 They are leftovers and not intended for mainstream libretro / snes9x community consumption.